cloud-elements/devportal/docs/products/formulas/how-it-works.md

 > **PROTIP:** Each execution and step execution have an associated `status`.
 This `status` can be `pending`, `success` or `failed`.

-> **PROTIP:** The step execution values are also what can be referenced throughout your formula in order to chain steps together and reference previous logic in your formula.
+> **PROTIP:** The step execution values are what can be referenced throughout your formula in order to chain steps together and reference previous data in your formula.
+The step execution values make up, what we call, the formula "context".